About the Farm Security Initiative

 Stephen Banks and wife Jane

-Steve Banks is a builder, a writer and a citizen.
+Steve is a builder, a writer and a citizen.

 The oldest of five, Steve was raised by a single mother.
-When he was in high school, she bought a Victorian house in St. Paul, Minnesota and he and a younger brother taught themselves to use a hammer, a tape measure and a circular saw.
+When he was in high school, she bought a Victorian house in St. Paul, Minnesota and he and his younger brothers taught themselves to use a hammer, a tape measure and a circular saw.

 He is a US Army Veteran and a graduate of the University of Minnesota with a degree in Chinese language.